temporalio/temporal-learning/docs/tutorials/python/data-pipelines/index.md

 ## Create the Worker to host your Workflow and Activities

-The Worker component plays a crucial role in our data pipeline, as it is responsible for hosting and executing Workflows and Activities.
+The Worker component plays a crucial role in your data pipeline by hosting and executing Workflows and Activities.
+It serves as the backbone of the execution process, responsible for listening to Task Queues and performing the necessary actions in response to incoming tasks.

-To set up the Worker and enable the execution of our Workflows and Activities, create a new file called `run_worker.py`, and add the following code to host the Workflows and/or Activities:
+To enable the execution of our Workflows and Activities, you need to set up a Worker.
+Start by creating a new file called `run_worker.py` and add the following code.
+This code will define the Worker's behavior, allowing it to host and execute the Workflows and/or Activities associated with your application.

 <!--SNIPSTART data-pipeline-run-worker-python-->
 <!--SNIPEND-->